rticommunity/rticonnextdds-usecases-umaa/examples/service-template-wrappers/README.md

 This example also includes usage of Connext's AsyncWaitset which provides a convenient mechanism to
 manage multithreaded Waitsets.

-*NOTE: When testing, use with Example1's Python scripts to simulate `USVNAV` etc.*
+*NOTE: When testing, use with XML App Framework's Python scripts to simulate `USVNAV` etc.*

 ## Use case
 Composing the UMAA components from template UMAA service classes allows for a combination of